MicrosoftDocs/powerapps-docs/powerapps-docs/teams/business-data.md

 ---
-title: Have a conversation about your business data in a Teams app.
-(Video)
+title: Have a conversation about your business data in a Teams app. (contains video)
 description: Learn how to enable conversations about your business from within your Power App in Teams.
 author: joel-lindstrom
 ms.service: powerapps